 Hyperpigmentation is the darkening of certain patches of skin caused by an increase in melanin deposits.
 The main cause is UVA/UVB exposure, but a combination of factors including excessive heat exposure, fluctuating hormones (like melasma during pregnancy), acne and general conditions of inflammation, can act as triggers.
 People with deeper skin tones and freckles (*raises both hands*) are more susceptible to hyperpigmentation.
-That being said, I take common-sense precautions like wearing sunscreen and hat, but I live my life and go on long hikes and hand by the pool.
+That being said, I take common-sense precautions like wearing sunscreen and hat, but I live my life and go on long hikes and hang by the pool.

 But before you dive in we’ve gotta set some rules, hunny: